-Because it seems to me that there are as many versions of the Palamite distinction as interpreters, and I aim at analyzing the systematic issues of whether the distinction is coherent and truly said of God, I will utilize merely two short texts of Palamas as a starting point.
+Because it seems to me that there are as many versions of the Palamite distinction as interpreters, and I aim at analyzing the systematic issues of whether the distinction is coherent and truly said of God, I will use merely two short texts of Palamas as a starting point.
 I am not claiming to offer a scholarly analysis of the text.
 My reason for selecting these texts is that they should be immensely puzzling if the dominant narrative is correct in holding that the Palamite distinction is intrinsically opposed to classical theories of divine simplicity.
 In these passages, Palamas proposes or assumes divine simplicity of the classical sort within a few lines of proposing the essence/energies distinction.
 If divine simplicity of the classical sort and Palamism are incompatible, this fact should strike us as deeply puzzling or incomprehensible.
 What follows is then my attempt, starting from a Thomistic (classical) account of divine simplicity, to reason toward something that looks very much like what Palamas is proposing in this passage.
 While I will argue that a Thomist is committed to the Palamite distinction as I present it, I will leave it otherwise an open question whether my distinction is the “real” Palamite distinction.

 Palamas’ Distinction